adewoye-saheed-dML/adewoye-saheed-dML/README.md

 ---

 ### Welcome to my GitHub!
-Data has always intrigued me—how a simple dataset can unravel complex stories and solve real-world problems.
+Data has always intrigued me—how a simple dataset can reveal complex stories and solve real-world problems.
 I'm committed to pushing the boundaries of what's possible.
 Whether digging into data to find hidden patterns or collaborating with others to turn insights into action, I'm all in on this journey.

 ### About Me:
 - 🔭 **Current Role:** Intern at Alx.